 Option 3 includes use of unweighted time, wetness condition, or antecedent precipitation.

 The HELC/WC SharePoint site provides an example of using WETS Table data to populate the form for Option 2.
 The Rainfall Documentation Form for all three options can be found under the first Growing Season technical video in a spreadsheet titled “Normal Climatic Conditions_3Options”.
-[State] agency experts will utilize Option(s) [1, 2, or 3].
+Washington and Oregon agency experts will utilize Option2.

 For Option 2, determine 30 percent lower and upper boundaries for precipitation for 3 months prior to the photo date using the WETS table and assign the following monthly weighting factors: